 How to Correctly Size a Steam Boiler for Your Business

 In the past, boiler plants were often designed with the maximum steam demand in mind, and decisions were made with the logic that extra capacity was a good thing.
-Over time, Engineers and Energy Consultants have learned that it’s equally important to consider if and when there may be a partial load demand.
-For example, you may only need 20-30% of the maximum stead demand during off-peak hours, or during certain times of the year.
-You may also find that the average steam demand is well below the peak demand, meaning that the boiler(s) need to produce only a portion of their maximum steam output for the majority of their useful life.
+Over time, engineers and energy consultants have learned that it’s equally important to consider if and when there may be a partial load demand.
+For example, you may only need 20-30% of the maximum steam demand during off-peak hours or during certain times of the year.
+You may also find that your average steam demand is well below the peak demand, meaning that your boiler(s) need to produce only a portion of their maximum steam output for the majority of their useful life.